 TEC-VARIETY by Curtis J. Bonk and Elaine Khoo.
 How to Motivate Students in the Online Learning Environment.
 “Correction does much, but encouragement does more“ Johann Wolfgang von Goethe How can course instructors encourage their online students to learn?

 In this post I’ll describe how course instructors can foster learning in their online classes.
 I’ll also examine how the needs of online learners differ from students of traditional learning and how instructors and institutions can support non-traditional students.
 This is the third post in a four-part series on strategies for online instruction.
 In post one and two I introduced the Online Learning Support Framework that divides an online course by weeks into three distinct learning phases.
-Self-Directed Learning (willingness and capacity to conduct one’s own education) The Online Learning Support Framework is a model that can help educators understand the distinct needs of the online student.
 Using Self-Determination Theory to Improve Online Learner Motivation.
 According to self-determination theory, a theory developed by Deci and Ryan, three basic psychological needs affect motivation: autonomy, competence, and relatedness.

 Louis Don Reed, Dept. of Geology, San Jose State UniversityKarin Kirk, Science Education Resource Center authored as part of the 2010 workshop, Teaching Geoscience Online - A Workshop for Digital Faculty Jump down to: The Nature of Online Learners | Pedagogic Design | Instructor Behavior | References and Resources The challenge of keeping our students engaged and motivated is common across grade levels, subject matter, and all types of institutions and courses.

 Online courses, however, present a special concern.
 With students and faculty in contact only via the internet several new challenges arise.
-On the other hand, there are several advantages to the online environment that make it easier to engage students.
 Instructor Presence in the Online Classroom.
 Teacher Presence: A given in the face-to-face classroom (flickr - CC) Establishing instructor presence in the online classroom is one of the many challenges for the teacher in the online environment.